ibm-cloud-architecture/refarch-kc/docs/itg-tests/avro/avro.md

 We create our `KafkaProducer` object where we define some of the **AvroProducer** options such as the schema registry url for data schema registration and management.
 But it is not until we call the `prepareProducer` method that we actually create the **AvroProducer** with that **schema registry** to be used as well as the **data schemas for the key and value** of our Container Event to be sent.

-Finally, in the `publisEvent` method we send a value plus a key to a kafka topic.
+Finally, in the `publishEvent` method we send a value plus a key to a kafka topic.

 producer when we call `prepareProducer`